Montana deserves an Attorney General who will protect our communities

 The day that my three children, all under the age of 12 at the time, experienced a shooting right outside their school in our small town of Culbertson, I knew I had to do more to put violent criminals behind bars.
 We had recently returned home from Helena, from my last session that I served in the House of Representatives, and I was picking up my private law practice where I left it.
 During my time in private practice I represented farmers, ranchers, small businesses and neighbors, and handled just about every type of legal question imaginable.
 But after that shooting, Christie and I knew that if we wanted our kids to grow up feeling safe and secure, we had to do more to stop the drug epidemic and put violent criminals behind bars.

-As Roosevelt County Attorney, I’ve cleared the backlog of cases clogging our system and aggressively prosecuted violent criminals – including the person who did the drive-by shooting at my kid’s school.
-Mexican drug cartels are flooding Montana, and just about every other state in the nation, with meth and other dangerous drugs.
+As Roosevelt County Attorney, I’ve cleared the backlog of cases clogging our system and aggressively prosecuted violent criminals – including the drive-by shooter from my kid’s school.
+Mexican drug cartels are flooding Montana with meth and other dangerous drugs.
 That’s a fact.
 With the drugs comes a sharp increase in violent crime.

 It’s time that Montana has an Attorney General who puts the focus back on the number one responsibility.
 That’s not taking care of bureaucrats in Helena, that’s taking care of our kids and our communities.

 If my time during the legislature in Helena taught me anything, it’s that a bloated bureaucracy doesn’t do anything to help everyday Montanans.
-That’s why, as Montana’s Attorney General, I’ll put a focus on moving some of the resources that have been held up in Helena out into communities where officials there can help law enforcement on the frontlines.
-I believe in the people who are “on the ground,” working in our unique communities, to know how best to use resources to address their biggest problems.
+That’s why, as Montana’s Attorney General, I’ll put a focus on moving some of the resources that have been held up in Helena out into communities where officials “on the ground,” working in their unique communities, know best how to use them to address their biggest problems.
 I’ve seen firsthand where a small town in rural Montana could benefit from a little extra help from our AG’s office in Helena, and I believe all of our police and highway patrol officers need a leader who supports them.

 Those of us who are fortunate to be elected to serve in an office need to remember that we do so at the pleasure of the people who sent us there, and that we have the obligation to use taxpayer resources in the most effective way possible.

 I’m running for Attorney General because the drug and crime epidemic isn’t just a Roosevelt County problem, it’s a Montana problem.
-Our state needs an aggressive criminal prosecutor as the top law enforcement official.
-My opponent just doesn’t understand the gravity of the situation and the importance of the office.
 I'm the only candidate with the leadership and experience to be Montana's top attorney, and I'm grateful for the opportunity.

 Austin Knudsen is a candidate for Montana Attorney General